canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-standards-solutions-ouverts.md

 - [Consider open source software solutions](https://www.obamawhitehouse.gov/sites/default/files/omb/assets/egov_docs/memotociostechnologyneutrality.pdf) at every layer of the stack **(Digital Services Playbook (US))**

+- Build standards-based solution **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Adhere to GC technical standards and guidance, leveraging open standards when possible
+  - Leverage common business capabilities and harness GC-wide solutions that can be reused across the enterprise

+- Digital Exchange Platform (DXP) **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Mandatory use of DXP (Canada’s XRoad) to foster seamless service delivery

+- Pan-Canadian Trust Framework **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Embed all services in Pan-Canadian Trust Framework to foster multi-jurisdictional service delivery

+- Build toward OneGC **Build It Right - OneGC Architectural Checklist (draft))**
+  - OneGC is where Digital business changes are built to support a government as a platform where everyone can maximise shared capability (Platforms) and minimise unique department products

 - Use departmental/GC standards. **(2.
 Reuse, improve and share technological solutions where appropriate (Do - Digital Design Playbook (ISED)))**
   - Adopt the business number as the client identifier - do not create other unique identifiers.
 This enables data sharing across service lines, departments and jurisdictions.
   - Authenticated services must use only the federated credentials (e.g., SecureKey, GCKey).
 This enables a single login so clients do not need to re-authenticate their identity for each ISED service.
 It also ensures a sufficient level of security.